AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 ## Where does probability enter the certificate?

-There are two layers of probability, and separating them prevents a common misreading.
+Probability enters the certificate in two different ways, and separating them prevents a common misreading.

-First, Gaussian noise defines the ideal classifier $g$.
-If its class probabilities were known exactly, the radius theorem would make a deterministic
-statement: every input in the ball receives the same label from $g$.
+First, Gaussian noise defines the mathematical smoothed classifier $g$.
+If its class probabilities were known exactly, the radius theorem would make a deterministic statement: every input in the ball receives the same label from
+$g$.

 Second, a computer cannot evaluate the exact probabilities of a modern neural network.
-A standard sound procedure separates selection from estimation:
+A sound finite-sample procedure therefore separates selection from
+estimation:

-1. use a pilot batch of noisy inputs to choose a candidate class $c_A$.
+1. Use a pilot batch of noisy inputs to choose a candidate class $c_A$.
-2. use a fresh, larger batch to compute a one-sided confidence lower bound
+2. Use a fresh, larger batch to compute a one-sided confidence lower bound
    $\underline p_A$ for that class.
-3. use $1-\underline p_A$ as an upper bound for every competing class.
+3. Use $1-\underline p_A$ as an upper bound for every competing class.
-4. return $R=\sigma\Phi^{-1}(\underline p_A)$ when
+4. Return $R=\sigma\Phi^{-1}(\underline p_A)$ when
    $\underline p_A>1/2$, and abstain otherwise.

-This is the finite-sample form of the one-probability certificate above.
+The procedure is the finite-sample form of the one-probability certificate above.
 A confidence lower bound replaces the ideal $p_A$, so sampling uncertainty stays inside the stated guarantee.
+Choose the one-sided bound with failure probability $\alpha$.

 The practical certificate therefore says:

-> Over the Monte Carlo sampling, the chance of returning an invalid
+> With probability at least $1-\alpha$ over the Monte Carlo samples, the
-> label-radius pair is at most $\alpha$.
+> returned label-radius pair is valid.

-These samples play a different role from attack samples.
+The noisy samples here are evaluation samples, not attack samples.
 They estimate a probability under the specified Gaussian distribution.
 A statistical confidence bound on that probability, combined with the analytic smoothing theorem, covers every adversarial perturbation in the certified ball.
-The remaining failure probability $\alpha$ concerns the Monte Carlo certification procedure.
+The failure probability $\alpha$ belongs to the Monte Carlo certification procedure.

-The standard certification procedure uses many noisy samples, computes the confidence bound, and either returns a radius or **abstains**.
+The algorithm either returns this radius or **abstains**.
 A narrow vote margin may identify the winning class while providing insufficient statistical evidence for a positive radius.
 Abstention keeps sampling uncertainty inside the stated guarantee.